-By Simon Davies
+Written by Simon Davies

-In order to survive and grow, organizations must build a sustainable competitive advantage in the market place.
+In order to survive and grow, organizations must build a sustainable competitive advantage in the marketplace.
 Competitive advantage comes from creating an attractive value proposition that is different from other players.

 Research demonstrates that fully engaged customers deliver a 23% premium in terms of share of wallet, profitability, revenue and relationship growth.
 However, rationally ‘satisfied’ customers – those that indicate ‘satisfied’ or ‘fully satisfied’ on questionnaires – behave no differently than dissatisfied customers in terms of loyalty, profitability and growth.
 (Manage Your Human Sigma, John H Fleming, Curt Coffman and James K Harter; HBR July-Aug 2005)

-Many organizations make the error of thinking customer focus is a strategy – that providing good service and consistent quality, supported by rigorous surveys measuring satisfaction and needs is enough.
-It is not, this is merely an ‘entry ticket’, just like product quality and efficient operations– at best, it can give a temporary advantage if no one else does it, but it’s easy for competitors to catch up quickly.
+Many organizations make the error of thinking customer focus is a strategy, that providing good service and consistent quality, supported by rigorous surveys measuring satisfaction and needs is enough.
+It is not.
+This is merely an ‘entry ticket’, just like product quality and efficient operations.
+At best, it can give a temporary advantage if no one else does it, but it’s easy for competitors to catch up quickly.

 Like any strategy, it is not one to be contemplated or pursued lightly.
 It requires trade-offs, focused leadership and an aligned organization to achieve it.

-First the trade-offs; the organization needs to select the market segments it wants to serve – intimacy requires higher levels of investment in understanding those customers, creating insight and innovating solutions, so organizations need to be sure their targets have the wherewithal to pay for this.
+The organization needs to select the market segments it wants to serve.
+A customer intimacy model requires higher levels of investment in understanding those customers, creating insight, and innovating solutions, so organizations need to be sure their targets have the means to pay for this.

-Next, align the organization to deliver.
 The whole organization must be configured to deliver the intended strategy.
 This is not just about putting good customer service at the ‘moments of truth’ where there are interactions (although this is important) but ensuring that the rest of the organization delivers on the promise.

 The organization needs to be specifically designed in such a way that: